ietf-wg-cellar/matroska-specification/chapters.md

 in ChapProcessData.
 For the moment ChapProcessPrivate is not used.

 The one and only command existing for the moment is `GotoAndPlay( ChapterUID );`.
-As the same suggests, it means that when this command is encountered, the `Matroska Player` **SHOULD** jump to the `Chapter` specified by the UID and play it.
+As the same suggests, it means that, when this command is encountered, the `Matroska Player` **SHOULD** jump to the `Chapter` specified by the UID and play it.

 ### DVD menu (1)